Skip to main content Skip to footer

 We discuss personal liability above which can be a concern.
 Where the charity is a charitable company the conduct of the trustees as directors will be assessed, and a report submitted to a government body that can take action to disqualify a director if that director is found to be unfit.
 When disqualified, a director can’t act as a director for any company, so if a trustee has other directorships they will have to resign from all other positions.

-A recent high-profile court case looked at this; Kids Company was a high-profile insolvency appointment in 2015.
+A high-profile court case looked at this; Kids Company was a high-profile insolvency appointment in 2015.
 It was a large charity and there was lots of press coverage at the time.
 Action was taken to disqualify the trustees as directors.
 In addition, action was also taken to disqualify the Chief Executive who did not hold a trustee or directorship position.
 It was defended and the judgement issued in February 2021.
 No unfit conduct was found and there are some interesting points to be taken from the judgement for those acting as Charity Trustees.

 The main allegations against the trustees included poor governance, mismanagement and inadequate financial scrutiny.
 The judgement discussed the role of charity trustees and that, as effectively acting in public service as an unpaid charity trustee, they should not be rewarded by being sued for mismanagement.
 The perceived risk of disqualification action following a general allegation of incompetence is a deterrent to acting as a charity trustee.
 For those professionals operating in regulated arenas with valuable experience, disqualification can be catastrophic.
 If these individuals perceive a risk, they may only choose to assist the most solvent and well-run charities that are arguably much less in need of their skills.
 The suggestion is that the court will look at charity trustees more benevolently than those directors operating in a purely commercial field.
 The judge commended the individuals in this case for their care and commitment in highly challenging circumstances.